Ludus-hub/core-site/README.md

 Math Master is an open source enterniamnet site.
 Our services include local games, a music and music streamer, calculator, and file explorer.
 Our goal is to allow our users acsess to as many things as possible unrestricted.

-Setup Details:
 Site works almost fully without any setup.
 Cannot run fully locally.
 Will need to setup with Firebase for sign in and cloud capabilities.
-Your Markdown file is ready
-[file-tag: code-generated-file-0-1777011849698275563]

-Here is the GitHub README file explaining the site, its limitations, and the necessary Firebase setup.

-MathMaster

-Welcome to the **MathMaster Global v2.0** repository!

-MathMaster is a stealthy, feature-rich web game portal cleverly disguised as a math and educational quiz website.
-It comes packed with features to ensure uninterrupted, stealthy gameplay, including panic keys, tab cloaking, local/cloud save synchronization, and a massive library of classic web games.

 Features